Joyce Elliott: Early life, education, and career

 Joyce Ann Elliott was born on March 20, 1951, in Willisville, Arkansas.
-Elliott was the second person of color to graduate from her recently integrated high school; the first was her older sister.

-Elliott attended Southern Arkansas University where she earned a B.A. in English and speech.
-She attended Ouachita Baptist University where she earned an M.A. in English.
+Elliott was the second person of color to graduate from recently integrated Willisville High School in 1969, with her older sister being the first.
+Elliott graduated from Southern Arkansas University with a Bachelor of Arts in English and speech and then graduated from Ouachita Baptist University with a Master of Arts in English.

-Elliott taught at Joe T. Robinson High School from 1989 to 2003.
+Elliott spent four years as the president of the Pulaski County chapter of the National Education Association from 1985 to 1989, later leaving to join and lead the state's American Federation of Teachers chapter in 1992.
+She taught English at Joe T. Robinson High School from 1989 to 2003.

-State legislature
+Arkansas State legislature

+Elliott (right) with Richard Carroll and his wife, Una, in 2010.

 Elliott served in the Arkansas House of Representatives from 2000 to 2006.
 In 2008, she was elected to the Arkansas State Senate, where she represented the 31st district.

 Elliott began working on hate crime legislation in 2001 during her first term in office.
 Arkansas is one of three states without a statute criminalizing various types of bias-motivated violence or intimidation.

 In 2020, she was the chair of the Arkansas Legislative Black Caucus.

-In 2020 she was endorsed by Barack Obama.
+2020 congressional campaign

+In 2020, Elliott ran for the United States House of Representatives in Arkansas's 2nd congressional district against Republican incumbent French Hill.
+Her campaign was endorsed by Joe Biden, Barack Obama, and the Democratic Congressional Campaign Committee.
+She lost to Hill in the general election with 44.6% of the vote.

+Personal life

+Elliott was formerly married to Bill Barnes, with whom she has a son, Elliott.
+In June 2000, she donated a kidney to her sister.
+In July 2024, Elliott's family stated she had suffered a stroke while on a trip in Dallas, Texas, and was recovering.